dortania/OpenCore-Post-Install/universal/iservices.md

 ## Verifying NVRAM

-Something that many forget about iServices is that NVRAM is crucial to getting it working correctly, the reason being is that iMessage keys and such are stored in NVRAM.
+Something that many forget about iServices is that NVRAM is crucial to get it working correctly, the reason being is that iMessage keys and such are stored in NVRAM.
 Without NVRAM, iMessage can neither see nor store keys.

 So we'll need to verify NVRAM works, regardless if "it should work" as some firmwares can be more of a pain than others.